williaml4292/sep11-freedom-project/blog/entry02.md

 After the previous entry, I've been _trying new events within the events page_ and using _videos_ to learn how to create movement.
 So far, I've learned how to _create and use text with **variables**_ and I made a _basic movement system_ that **could be used** for my game.
 To add text in [gDevelop](https://editor.gdevelop.io/), you have to _change the value_ of the variable via javascript or making it an action in the events page. _Every time_ the text changes, you have to **update** it.
 I learned how to use text in [gDevelop](https://editor.gdevelop.io/) by reading through [this post](https://forum.gdevelop.io/t/using-a-text-object-to-display-a-variable/27967/3).
-An example of using text in [gDevelop](https://editor.gdevelop.io/):
+An example of using text:

 ![eventsPageTwo](../images/gDevelop-events-2.png)